Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 item AND an incorrect item.
 Therefore, the assessor must toggle between modes in order to mark the button accordingly.
 There is also a mode for “Capture item at specified number of seconds.”
-This is for a special administration case where the subtest is untimed, but you want to mark the item read at a certain point (i.e., 60 seconds).\
+This is for a special administration case where the subtest may be untimed, but you want to mark the item read at a certain point (i.e., 60 seconds).\
 **\
 Completing an assessment**.
 Upon reaching the end of the assessment